ngjunsiang/laymansguide-src/issue005/issue005.md

 ![Data from the Hypothes.is API, JSON](https://github.com/ngjunsiang/laymansguide/blob/master/issue005/issue005_02.png?raw=true)
 The same annotation, in JSON format

-Summary: JSON is the de facto data format for sending data over the web.
+Issue summary: JSON is the de facto data format for sending data over the web.
 Almost everything you use that was updated significantly in the last 5 years is probably using JSON-formatted data in some way.

 Next issue: How do you use an API (to send/receive JSON)?